 Photograph by Jeff Pearcy

 From the age of 17 Arno Michaelis was deeply involved in the white power movement.
 He was a founding member of what became the largest racist skinhead organization in the world, a Reverend of self-declared Racial Holy War, and lead singer of the race-metal band Centurion, selling over 20,000 CDS to racists round the world.
-He has worked with a group of former US gang members and white supremacists to produce Life After Hate, a monthly online magazine dedicated to basic human goodness.
-Today he is speaker, author of My Life After Hate, andworks with Serve2Unite, an organisation that engages young people of all backgrounds as peacemakers.
+Today he is a speaker, author of My Life After Hate, andworks with Serve2Unite, an organisation that engages young people of all backgrounds as peacemakers.